artem-sidorenko/chef-rkt/README.md

 Run image in a pod.

-This LWRP creates systemd container services (or upstart for Ubuntu 14.04) with `rkt-` prefix and starts them.
+This resource creates systemd container services (or upstart for Ubuntu 14.04) with `rkt-` prefix and starts them.

 #### Syntax